Tramways in Adelaide

-Until 1958, trams formed a network spanning most of Adelaide, with a history dating back to 1878.
-Adelaide ran horse trams from 1878 to 1914 and electric trams from 1909, but has primarily relied on buses for public transport since the mid-20th century.
-Electric trams, and later trolleybuses, were Adelaide's main method of public transport throughout the life of the electric tram network.
-The tram network was progressively closed down through the 1950s with the last lines closing in 1958; the Glenelg tram line was the only line to survive these closures and has remained in operation ever since and has been progressively upgraded and extended since 2005.
+The Adelaide tramways network served much of the inner suburbs and several outer suburbs of Adelaide, Australia, from 1878 until soon after World War II, when it started to decline.
+The sole Glenelg light rail line, which was the only route to survive the closures, did however remain in operation.
+After falling into a state of disrepair and neglect, in the 2000s the line underwent major civil engineering upgrades and, progressively, 5.5 km of route extensions; and received a new tram fleet.

 History

+Synopsis

-Adelaide's first tramway was opened in 1878; a succession of horse-drawn services followed until in 1907 the South Australian Government established the Municipal Tramways Trust (MTT), which bought out their private-sector owners.
+Adelaide's first, horse-drawn tramway was opened in 1878.
+A succession of services followed until in 1907 the South Australian Government established the Municipal Tramways Trust (MTT), which bought out their private-sector owners.
 A year later the MTT operated its first electric tram and before long the entire network was powered by electricity.

 The early use of trams was for recreation as well as daily travel, by entire families and tourists.
 Until the 1950s, trams were used for family outings to the extent that the MTT constructed gardens in the suburb of Kensington Gardens, extending the Kensington line to attract customers.
 By 1945 the MTT was collecting fares for 95 million trips annually – 295 trips per head of population.

-After the Great Depression, the maintenance of the tramway system and the purchase of new trams suffered.
-Competition from private buses, the MTT's own bus fleet and the growth of private car ownership all took patrons from the tram network.
-By the 1950s, the tram network was losing money and being replaced by an electric and petrol-driven bus fleet.
-Adelaide's tram history is preserved by the volunteer-run Tramway Museum, St Kilda and the continuing use of 1929 H type trams on the remaining Glenelg tram line.
+After the Great Depression, maintenance of the tramway system deteriorated no new trams were purchased.
+Competition from private buses, the MTT's own bus fleet and much-increased private car ownership all took patrons from the tram network.
+By the 1950s, the network was losing money and being replaced by a fleet of petrol-driven buses and trolleybuses powered by double overhead electric wires.
+All street tramways were closed in 1958 and subsequently dismantled except for the Glenelg tramline, which comprised a 9.2 km exclusive right-of-way and 800 m of street trackage – in the Adelaide central business district and Glenelg shopping precinct – at each end.

-The Glenelg line was extended to Adelaide railway station in 2007 and to Adelaide Entertainment Centre in 2010.
+In a tramway renaissance starting in 2005, the Glenelg line was upgraded and extended to Adelaide railway station in 2007 and to Adelaide Entertainment Centre in 2010.
 The upgrade included the first new tram purchases in more than 50 years.
 Flexity Classic and Citadis 302 trams now run on the line.
+Patronage has quadrupled (with the exception of the Covid pandemic years) since 2015.